MOARdV/AvionicsSystems/README.md

 * The stock Mk1 Lander Can by snakeru, a conversion of the [ASET Mk1 Lander Can](https://forum.kerbalspaceprogram.com/index.php?/topic/156131-mk1-lander-can-iva-replacement-by-aset11/).
 Note that if the ASET mod is installed, the MAS version of the IVA is switched off.
 You must uninstall the ASET IVA to use the MAS IVA.
 * The MRK DM command pod, part of the [Commonwealth Rockets](https://forum.kerbalspaceprogram.com/index.php?/topic/164365-13-commonwealth-rockets-tea-powered-spaceflight-in-development/) mod.
 This command pod demonstrates a modern partial-glass cockpit design good for activity around Kerbin and its moons.

-* The Flapjack cockpit in the [Kerbal Flying Saucer](https://forum.kerbalspaceprogram.com/index.php?/topic/173857-14x-pre-release-live-kerbal-flying-saucers-build-flying-saucers-in-ksp/) mod shows a glass cockpit design, including HUD.
+For some additional IVAs, the Flapjack cockpit in the [Kerbal Flying Saucer](https://forum.kerbalspaceprogram.com/index.php?/topic/173857-14x-pre-release-live-kerbal-flying-saucers-build-flying-saucers-in-ksp/) mod shows a glass cockpit design, including HUD.
+Additionally, the [MOARdVPlus](https://github.com/MOARdV/MOARdVPlus) mod includes a complete 1960s-style Apollo IVA compatible with the Bluedog Design Bureau mod, as well as a glass Apollo cockpit.

 You will need to download and install [Module Manager](https://forum.kerbalspaceprogram.com/index.php?/topic/50533-130-module-manager-281-june-29th-2017-with-n-cats-physics/), ASET Props Pack v1.5 (or later), and ASET Avionics Pack in order to fly these IVAs.

-## Where are the Props?

-Converting props to MAS is an easy but repetitive task.
-To help out with it, I've created the [Prop Config](https://github.com/MOARdV/AvionicsSystems/wiki/Prop-Config) tool to automate a good deal of the process.
-The Prop Config tool is released separately from the main MAS distribution.
-The Prop Config Tool includes the master XML files used to generate most of the props.
+Refer to the [Installation Guide](https://github.com/MOARdV/AvionicsSystems/wiki/Installation) on the wiki for more information, as well as a list of optional mods that enhance MAS gameplay.

 ## What about RasterPropMonitor?

 My development on RasterPropMonitor has stopped.
-I have announced that it is available if another modder wants to pick it up, since I have done nothing with the mod since KSP 1.4.0 came out.
+It is available for adoption, but I have no plans to release any additional updates.

 ## How do I Build MAS?